 Many men fear the traditional TRUS (transrectal ultrasound) guided biopsy that takes 12-14 needles.
 It is inaccurate up to 51% of the time and cannot accurately identify all the cancerous regions of the prostate gland.
 Our Center offers a painless targeted biopsy using advanced MRI fusion imaging.
 This has been referred to as a “Smart Biopsy”.
 Confirming the true nature of your cancer (accurate stage, location, extent, grade, genomic analysis) can be accomplished by selectively sampling the areas revealed by 3D MRI prostate mapping.
 Artemis® technology makes this possible.

-The Scionti Prostate Center utilizes ARTEMIS technology to perform MRI-to-ultrasound precision fusion guided biopsy.
+The Scionti Prostate Center has utilized ARTEMIS technology to perform over 3,000 MRI-to-ultrasound precision fusion guided biopsies.

 This figure illustrates the MRI-to-ultrasound fusion process.